Calculating the Enthalpy of Formation

 Calculating Reaction Enthalpy Example (answered in video)

 Consider a reaction involving the formation of carbon monoxide (CO) and carbon dioxide (`CO_2`) from elemental forms.
-If 222 kJ is released in forming 2 moles of CO, then each mole releases 111 kJ.
+If 222 kJ is released in forming 2 moles of CO, then forming the bonds of one mole of CO releases 111 kJ.
 Subtracting 222 kJ from –564 kJ and dividing by 2 (the stoichiometric ratio), we can find the enthalpy change of `CO_2` formation as –393 kJ/mol.